Galadriel: Marian figure

 In Tolkien's August 1973 draft, Galadriel is exonerated and not a penitent.
-Jane Beal points out that Tolkien's calling her "unstained" and having "committed no evil deeds" makes Galadriel into a Marian figure.
+Jane Beal writes that Tolkien's calling her "unstained" and having "committed no evil deeds" makes Galadriel into a Marian figure.
 Lakowski, writing that "second thoughts aren't always better", quotes Shippey as calling this revision an example of "soft-heartedness" on Tolkien's part, but also suggests another possible reason: that Tolkien realised that the narratives with a banned and repentant Galadriel are somewhat inconsistent with Galadriel's characterisation in The Lord of the Rings.
-Lakowski writes that Galadriel's pure whiteness indicates that Tolkien modelled her on the Virgin Mary.
+Lakowski states that Galadriel's pure whiteness indicates that Tolkien modelled her on the Virgin Mary.
 The theologian Ralph C. Wood writes that Galadriel somewhat resembles Dante Alighieri's portrayal of Mary in his Inferno.

 In a 1971 letter, Tolkien wrote both supporting this view, and refuting the suggestion of her total purity:

 I think it is true that I owe much of this character to Christian and Catholic teaching and imagination about Mary, but actually Galadriel was a penitent: in her youth a leader in the rebellion against the Valar (the angelic guardians)...
 She was pardoned...

 Beal suggests that, at the end of his life, Tolkien may have been influenced by his readers' interpretations of Galadriel as a Marian figure to consider her in that way herself.